Applicant

 Precise color

-As with the fonts, the colors and general tone of the piece should be consistent with your brand.
-That said, never trust the colors of a piece being designed on a computer as the actual colors that will turn out once printed!
-The reason is because a computer screen and paper printing use 2 different types of processes, RGB and CMYK, to create actual colors:
+As with the fonts, the colours and general tone of the piece should be consistent with your brand.
+That said, never trust the colours of a piece being designed on a computer as the actual colours that will turn out once printed!
+The reason is that a computer screen and paper printing use 2 different types of processes, RGB and CMYK, to create actual colours:

-RGB (Red, Green, Blue) is an “additive coloration” mode.
+RGB (Red, Green, Blue) is an “additive colouration” mode.
 Think of a computer screen with a black background.
-In order to see the colors, some lights of red, green, and blue are “added” to the black background.
-RGB is typically used to render colors on monitors and computer screens.
+In order to see the colours, some lights of red, green, and blue are “added” to the black background.
+RGB is typically used to render colours on monitors and computer screens.

-CMYK (Cyan, Magenta, Yellow, Black) is a “subtractive coloration” mode.
+CMYK (Cyan, Magenta, Yellow, Black) is a “subtractive colouration” mode.
 It is intended to be applied to print on white or colored paper, and calculates the correct hues by “subtracting” from the initial brightness of the paper.
-The CMYK coloration mode is intended for use in paper printing applications and printing specific, exact colors.
+The CMYK coloration mode is intended for use in paper printing applications and printing specific, exact colours.

-CMYK is also referred to as “process colors,” which is different than spot colors (also called PMS – Pantone Matching System).
-CMYK uses four different color inks (Cyan, Magenta, Yellow, and Black) overlapping each other to achieve the full color spectrum.
-To print any multicolor image, the same four color inks are used.
-The press runs four imes to apply each ink individually.
+CMYK is also referred to as “process colours,” which is different from spot colours (also called PMS – Pantone Matching System).
+CMYK uses four different colours inks (Cyan, Magenta, Yellow, and Black) overlapping each other to achieve the full colour spectrum.
+To print any multicoloured image, the same four colour inks are used.
+The press runs four times to apply each ink individually.

-Spot colors are pre-mixed inks that are applied only to the area assigned for each particular color.
+Spot colours are pre-mixed inks that are applied only to the area assigned for each particular colour.
 For example, to print a blue, brown, and red image, pre-mixed blue, brown, and red inks are used.
 In this case, the printing press runs only three times, which reduces printing costs.
-Click here to read more about spot colors.
+Click here to read more about spot colours.

-We work on-site with the printer to ensure that the final printed product matches your brand colors as closely as possible and we advise on color corrections along the way if necessary.
+We work on-site with the printer to ensure that the final printed product matches your brand colours as closely as possible, and we advise on colour corrections along the way if necessary.

 Files must be named to allow printers to work more efficiently.
-For example, make sure there are no unusual characters in the file’s name or it may cause a printer’s computer to crash.
-They should be labeled with the correct extension: .ai for Illustrator, .indd for InDesign, etc. Perhaps this sounds elementary to some, but we have learned that this simple step significantly expedites the process.
+For example, make sure there are no unusual characters in the file’s name, or it may cause a printer to crash.
+They should be labelled with the correct extension: .ai for Illustrator, .indd for InDesign, etc. Perhaps this sounds elementary to some, but we have learned that this simple step significantly expedites the process.

 File preparation to release for print